xueboQiu/ProHunter/README.md

 # ProHunter
-The implementation codes of the ProHunter, which will be open-sourced upon acceptance of the paper.
+The implementation codes of the ProHunter will be open-sourced upon acceptance of the paper.